zanderle/tutorial/README.md

+## About this fork

+This fork was used to implement the changes proposed in https://github.com/DjangoGirls/tutorial/issues/481 .
+Due to lack of interest to merge these changes back into the official tutorial, this work was never completely finished.

 # Django Girls Tutorial

 This is the source code repository for the Django Girls Tutorial.
 Django Girls Tutorial is used on [tutorial.djangogirls.org](http://tutorial.djangogirls.org) so if you want to read it, please go there.
 If you want to contribute please do go further with this file.